aquariumpain/referee/README.md

 ()getrole - Gets you a role if it is available

-()setadminrole - Sets Admin Role.
-The Admin Role can do commands flagged as (ADMIN COMMAND).
-The default is only the owner can usde these commands.
-Leaving the role name blank will reset your current admin role.
-(ADMIN COMMAND)

 ()invite - Gives an invite to referee

 ()serverinfo - Gives basic server info